Operads, modules over walled Brauer categories, and Koszul complexes: The quadratic and Koszul properties

 where $[\iota_{x,y}]$ and $[\iota_{x,y}\op]$ are as in Notation \ref{nota:iota_xy}.

-\begin{rem} One can check directly that the above is a morphism of $\kk (\sym_m \times \sym_n)$-bimodules, as claimed.
-However, a better approach is to use the underlying quadratic duality framework, as exemplified by Proposition \ref{prop:quadratic_duals}.
-In this framework, the morphism arises as a coevaluation map and the fact that it is a morphism of bimodules is automatic. \end{rem}
+\begin{rem} One can check directly that the above is a morphism of $\kk (\sym_m \times \sym_n)$-bimodules.
+However, a better approach is to use the underlying quadratic duality framework, as exemplified by Proposition \ref{prop:quadratic_duals}: the morphism arises as a coevaluation map and the fact that it is a morphism of bimodules is automatic. \end{rem}